RParker505/python-django/README.md

 ### Project Deliverables

 _Follow along with each stage of the project by navigating to the exercise folders in the repository_

+#### Exercise 2.1: Getting Started with Django
+- Explain MVT architecture and compare it with MVC
+- Summarize Django’s benefits and drawbacks
+- Install and get started with Django